genoes/pdf-page-count/README.md

 # pdf-page-count
-counts the pages of PDFs in a directory
+Counts the pages of PDFs in a directory and exports the counts to a CSV.

 # Requirements